thomasdelorge/opensubtitles-srt-ads-remover/README.md

 # opensubtitles-srt-ads-remover

 ## Description
-Easily delete all ads in srt files download from opensubtitles.org
+Easily delete all ads in srt files download from opensubtitles.org (search .srt in all subfolders from .py path)

 ## Requirements
 1) Install pikepdf `pip install pikepdf`